-The purpose and objectives of the Dr. Dick Harding Charity Fund for Nepal has been and continues to be to assist the start-up of excellent projects focusing on helping women, children, elderly and the disabled and/or landless peoples in Nepal, such as:
+The purpose of the Dr. Dick Harding Charity Fund for Nepal has been and continues to be to assist the start-up of excellent projects focusing on helping Nepali women, children, the landless, the elderly and people with disabilities, such as:

-Health promotion, treatment and rehabilitation for women and children
+Health promotion, treatment, and rehabilitation for women, children and the needy

-Skill training for the poorest of the poor, helpless women and widows
+Skill training for the poorest of the poor, destitute women and widows

-Formation of women's groups; women's development and income generating activities and savings and loan programs.
+Formation of women's groups, women's development and income generating activities

 Establishment of the Trust Fund